tillrobin/iMGMC/tutorials/map-to-MAGs-HeatmapR.md

 # Create-Heatmap-with-R

-    # bioconda activate enviroment
+    # bioconda activate environment
 	conda activate r-base
 	# download example R Script
 	wget https://github.com/tillrobin/iMGMC/blob/master/tutorials/data/Rscript_heatmap.R
 	# run Rscript
 	Rscript Rscript_heatmap.R

-After running this steps you can open the resulting pdf files and explore the microbiota.
-Colors dark-blue: Lab-mice microbiota, light-blue: reconstituted Lab-mice microbiota, dark-green: Wild-mice microbiota, light-green: reconstituted Wild-mice microbiota.
+After running these steps, you can open the resulting pdf files and explore the microbiota.
+Colors dark blue: Lab-mice microbiota, light blue: reconstituted Lab-mice microbiota, dark green: Wild-mice microbiota, light green: reconstituted Wild-mice microbiota.
 You can see clustering for the samples into the Lab and Wild mice groups.

 ![heatmap-mean](/tutorials/images/headmap_abundances_mean.png)

-Futhermore, you can look at specific species eg. "Helicobacter".
+Furthermore, you can look at specific species eg. "Helicobacter".
 You can see that there is no Helicobacter species in the Lab mice (blue samples).
-Only two for four species get transfered from the orginal Wild mice (darkt-green) to the reconstituted Wild-mice microbiota (light-green).
+Only two for four species were transferred from the original Wild mice (dark green) to the reconstituted Wild-mice microbiota (light green).

 ![heatmap-mean](/tutorials/images/headmap_abundances_helicobacter.png)